talkable/talkable-docs/_sources/email_marketing_and_automation/attentive.rst.txt

 **Contact us**

 Interested in setting this up?
-Lets get in touch `here <https://lp.talkable.com/lets-talk-referral>`_.
+Contact your CSM or get in touch `here <https://lp.talkable.com/lets-talk-referral>`_.